Skip to content

 • Deployment assigns random name suffix for Pods, StatefulSet uses sequential numbers;

-• Pods managed by a Deployment share the same persistent storage while StatefulSet creates a volume for each replica.
+• Deployment's Pods share the same persistent storage while StatefulSet creates a volume for each replica.

 For now, the storage setup for Kubernetes is not covered by this lab, so instead of persistent volumes you use in-memory storage.